istankovic/cargo-book/src/03-01-specifying-dependencies.md

 Let's say you're working with the [`uuid`] crate but while you're working on it you discover a bug.
-You are, however, quite enterprising so you decide to also try out to fix the bug!
+You are, however, quite enterprising so you decide to also try to fix the bug!
 Originally your manifest will look like:

 [`uuid`](https://crates.io/crates/uuid)